Comparison of semi-supervised deep learning algorithms for audio classification: Semi-supervised deep learning algorithms

 There are two loss functions applied either on the labeled or unlabeled data subsets.
 On the labeled data $x_s$, the usual cross-entropy (CE) is used between the student model's predictions and the ground-truth $y_s$.

-The consistency cost is computed from the student prediction $f(x_u)$ and the teacher prediction $g(x_u')$, where $x_u$ is a sample from the unlabeled subset, and $x'_u$ the same sample but slightly perturbed with Gaussian noise and a 15 dB signal-to-noise ratio.
-In our case, this cost is a Mean Square Error (MSE) loss.
+\corrige{The consistency cost is computed from the student predictions $f(x_s)$ and $f(x_u)$, and from the teacher prediction $g(x_s')$ and $g(x_u')$, where $x_s'$ and $x_u'$ correspond to the same samples but slightly perturbed with Gaussian noise with a 15 dB signal-to-noise ratio~\cite{Turpault2019_DCASE}.} This cost is a Mean Square Error (MSE) loss: \corrige{

+} The symbol $\perp$ denotes the stop gradient operator, meaning that the teacher weights $W_t$ are a constant with respect to optimization.

 The final loss function is the sum of the supervised loss function and the consistency cost weighted by a factor $\lambda_{cc}$ which controls its influence.